LisbethH23/R-project-last-assesment-bootcamp/README.md

 Relationship between the variables in the data, how many Hollywood movies were produced in a year and the best Gnre with the most profitability .

 ### Finding 3:
-Various visual representations with differents variables and how is their relationship in R. A relationship between year and the production of films being the year of 2010 they year with more films released into the public.
+Various visual representations with differents variables and how is their relationship in R. A relationship between year and the production of films being the year of 2010 with more films released into the public.

 ### Finding 4:
 A linear relationship between columns Rotten Tomatoes and Leeds Studio.